 4. Time-to-Fill Variance

-Roles that take significantly longer to fill may indicate overly narrow criteria that exclude qualified candidates.
+Significantly longer fill times often signal overly narrow criteria that exclude qualified candidates.
 Compare time-to-fill before and after implementing AI-assisted screening.
-Pin users typically fill positions in approximately 2 weeks - a reduction of nearly 70% compared to traditional methods.
+Pin users fill positions in an average of 14 days - an 82% reduction compared to traditional methods.

 5. Quality-of-Hire Parity

-Track 90-day retention and performance ratings across demographics.
-If your AI-assisted process is working correctly, quality-of-hire metrics should be consistent regardless of a candidate's background.
-Parity here is the ultimate proof that you're hiring on merit.
+90-day retention and performance ratings, tracked across demographics, reveal whether your AI-assisted process is delivering.
+Quality-of-hire metrics should be consistent regardless of a candidate’s background.
+Parity here is the ultimate proof that you’re hiring on merit.

-The goal isn't perfection.
-It's visibility.
-You can't reduce what you don't measure.
+Perfection isn’t the goal.
+Visibility is.
+You can’t reduce what you don’t measure.

 What does success look like?
-When your funnel conversion rates are statistically similar across demographic groups at every stage, you've built a bias-resistant process.
-When quality-of-hire metrics show parity, you've confirmed that removing bias didn't lower your hiring bar - it widened your talent pool.
-And when your time-to-fill drops because you're not artificially filtering out qualified candidates, you've proven the business case in a language every executive understands.
+Funnel conversion rates statistically similar across demographic groups at every stage - that’s a bias-resistant process.
+Parity in quality-of-hire metrics confirms that removing bias didn’t lower your hiring bar; it widened your talent pool.
+And a drop in time-to-fill because you stopped artificially filtering out qualified candidates?
+That’s the business case in a language every executive understands.

 Frequently Asked Questions